mojule/spa-router/README.md

 const app = App( send, redirect )
 ```

-`send` is a function that takes a DOM `Node` and is placed directly on the `res`
+`send` is a function that takes a single argument for the content being sent,
-object passed to handlers (see example above)
+and is placed directly on the `res` object passed to handlers (see
+example above)

+`redirect` is a function that takes a single argument for the path to redirect
-`redirect` is also placed directly on the `res` object - it is up to you to call
+to and is also placed directly on the `res` object - it is up to you to call
-`app.router` when `redirect` is called (see the example above where we use
+`app.router` when `redirect` is called (see the example above where we use the
-the hash change event to wire everything up)
+hash change event to wire everything up)

 ### app.get